 Many people debate whether calories still count on a keto diet:

 We have been taught that ‘a calorie is a calorie’.
 Its true that all calories have the same amount of energy (a dietary calorie is 4,184 Joules of energy).
 BUT, this would imply that consuming 100 calories of ice-cream is the same as eating 100 calories of lettuce!
 It simply does not work like that.
 The reality is the that body is a complex system – and different foods have different metabolic pathways.
-Keep an eyeball on your calories, but don’t obsess.
+Keep an eyeball on your overall daily calorie intake, but don’t obsess.
 I won’t go into it more than this, because this article gets it spot-on.

 In a nutshell, the ketogenic diet is a high-fat, moderate-protein, low-carbohydrate diet that forces the body to burn fats rather than carbohydrates.